We love camps near waterfalls! On a recent winter visit to the Australian Capital Territory, I was able to scope out some campsites.

 I read there are waterholes close to the campground, and further back towards Cotter Campground, you can swim at Paddy’s Corner.
 So bring your togs – I’d like to come back in summer.

-Note it does get popular in peak periods, and parking is limited at the Falls.
+It does get popular in peak periods, and parking is limited at the Falls.